Please use this identifier to cite or link to this item: https://research.matf.bg.ac.rs/handle/123456789/486

 dc.identifier.urihttps://research.matf.bg.ac.rs/handle/123456789/486-

 dc.description.abstractIn recent years, portfolio problem solving found many applications in automated reasoning, primarily in SAT solving and in automated and interactive theorem proving.
 Portfolio problem solving is an approach in which for an individual instance of a specific problem, one particular, hopefully most appropriate, solving technique is automatically selected among several available ones and used.
 The selection usually employs machine learning methods.
 To our knowledge, this approach has not been used in automated theorem proving in geometry so far and it poses a number of new challenges.
 In this paper we propose a set of features which characterize a specific geometric theorem, so that machine learning techniques can be used in geometry.
 Relying on these features and using different machine learning techniques, we constructed several portfolios for theorem proving in geometry and also runtime prediction models for provers involved.
 The evaluation was performed on two corpora of geometric theorems: one coming from geometric construction problems and one from a benchmark set of the GeoGebra tool.
-The obtained results show that machine learning techniques can be useful in automated theorem proving in geometry, while there is still room for further progress.en
+The obtained results show that machine learning techniques can be useful in automated theorem proving in geometry, while there is still room for further progress.en_US

-dc.relation.ispartofAnnals of Mathematics and Artificial Intelligenceen
+dc.relation.ispartofAnnals of Mathematics and Artificial Intelligenceen_US

-dc.subjectAlgorithmic portfoliosen
+dc.subjectAlgorithmic portfoliosen_US

-dc.subjectAutomated theorem proving in geometryen
+dc.subjectAutomated theorem proving in geometryen_US

-dc.subjectRuntime predictionen
+dc.subjectRuntime predictionen_US

 dc.titlePortfolio theorem proving and prover runtime prediction for geometryen_US